-The fund complies with the fund company's policy for responsible investments; sustainability encompasses corporate governance, environment and climate, working conditions, human rights and business ethics.
-The policy includes the manager's integrated sustainability analysis of the issuer.
-The fund strives to invest in bonds where proceeds finance projects that promote the environment and climate or projects of other social benefit (including so-called green, social and climate bonds).
 The fund also refrains from investing in companies in which more than 5 per cent of the company's turnover comes from the production and/or distribution of tobacco, cannabis, alcohol, weapons, gambling or pornography.
 The fund also refrains from investing in companies in which more than 5 per cent of the company's turnover comes from extracting of fossil fuels (coal, oil and gas).
 In addition, the fund takes into account additional criteria that are resolved by the fund company.
 More information can be found in the fund's information brochure.